Field Engineering Services

 Decreased equipment downtime

-PCA has developed an effective and efficient BOM review and creation process in which our Senior Consultant and Field Engineer will work closely with site personnel in providing a thorough and practical set of high quality and usable “Planner” Bills of Materials (BOMs).
+PCA has developed an effective and efficient BOM review and creation process in which our senior consultant and field engineer will work closely with site personnel to provide a thorough and practical set of high-quality and usable Planner” bills of materials (BOMs).
 It is important to distinguish between complete Original Equipment Manufacturer (OEM) BOMs and Planner BOMs.
-Planner BOMs include primarily the wear parts that are likely to be needed in normal corrective and preventive maintenance activities.
+Planner BOMs primarily include the worn parts that are likely to be needed for normal corrective and preventive maintenance activities.
 OEM BOMs are expensive to create, offer little incremental value, and are often recommended by OEMs because they typically want to sell more parts, including ones that you will not actually need during the life of the machine in question.

-In short, existing BOMs are gathered and de-cluttered, removing items that are not truly spare parts (gloves, PPE, penetrating oils, tools, etc.).
-These items often find their way onto BOMs via some automatic processes in the work order system.
-Existing BOMs are then updated to ensure that all parts the are likely to be used during routine maintenance are included.
-Source material includes the OEM recommended spare parts lists, historical parts usage at the site, tribal knowledge of site personnel, local documentation and our own BOM library for common classes of equipment.
-In most cases existing BOMs do not cover a large percentage of installed equipment, so our Field Engineers also create new BOMs for the targeted equipment – often starting with the most critical equipment and working through the equipment list until approximately 70% of the equipment is covered.
-Finally, once BOMs are edited and/or created, our Field Engineers will search the existing equipment database to find like equipment in the plant which could benefit from that BOM.
-While care must be exercised due to possible differences in material of construction, leveraging BOMs to like equipment multiplies the coverage significantly.
+Source material includes the OEM-recommended spare parts lists, historical parts usage at the site, tribal knowledge of site personnel, local documentation, and our own BOM library for common equipment.
+In most cases, existing BOMs do not cover a large percentage of installed equipment, so our Field Engineers also create new BOMs for the targeted equipment – often starting with the most critical equipment and working through the equipment list until approximately 70% of the equipment is covered.
+Finally, once BOMs are edited and/or created, our Field Engineers will search the existing equipment database to find equipment in the plant that could benefit from that BOM.
+While care must be exercised due to possible differences in the material of construction, leveraging BOMs to like equipment multiplies the coverage significantly.